HomeOnMars/projektoOmnijo/rakontoj/Cw0_Prologo.md

 But one would be mistaken that he would hence admit defeat;
-he had always been the quiet type, but those who know him enough — if only they exist — would notice that something more is happening, as his hand clenched into a fist, his lips firmly pursed, and his eyes fixated with determination, screaming quietly in silence:
+he had always been the quiet type, but those who know him enough would notice that something more is happening, as his hand clenched into a fist, his lips firmly pursed, and his eyes fixated with determination, screaming silently below the surface:
 *No, I do NOT accept this.*

 A resolution was made, here and then: